magnum357i/mpv-dualsubtitles/README.md

 ```

 ### Skip Ignored Subtitles
 You can prevent undesired subtitles from being selected at startup.
-Simply add the keywords you want to ignore in the ignoredSubtitles setting:
+Simply add the keywords you want to ignore in the ignoredWords setting:
 ```
-ignoredSubtitles = {"sign,song"}
+ignoredWords = {"sign,song"}
 ```

 ### Show the Top Subtitle as the Bottom Subtitle if the Bottom Subtitle Does Not Exist